Paying Taxes Methodology

 Figure 1 - What are the time, total tax rate and number of payments necessary for a local medium-size company to pay all taxes?

-Figure 2 - Tax compliance for a local manufacturing company
+Figure 2 - Paying taxes: tax compliance for a local manufacturing company

 Doing Business measures all taxes and contributions that are government mandated (at any level—federal, state or local) and that apply to the standardized business and have an impact in its financial statements.
 In doing so, Doing Business goes beyond the traditional definition of a tax.
 As defined for the purposes of government national accounts, taxes include only compulsory, unrequited payments to general government.
 Doing Business departs from this definition because it measures imposed charges that affect business accounts, not government accounts.
 One main difference relates to labor contributions.
 The Doing Business measure includes government-mandated contributions paid by the employer to a requited private pension fund or workers’ insurance fund.
 It includes, for example, Australia’s compulsory superannuation guarantee and workers’ compensation insurance.
 For the purpose of calculating the total tax rate (defined below), only taxes borne are included.
 For example, value added taxes are generally excluded (provided that they are not irrecoverable) because they do not affect the accounting profits of the business—that is, they are not reflected in the income statement.
 They are, however, included for the purpose of the compliance measures (time and payments), as they add to the burden of complying with the tax system.